MicroStrategy ONE

 3. See Troubleshoot Kerberos failures on the Microsoft site for more information.

 Second, you must also configure the browser to place the MicroStrategy Web site in a security zone that can serve credentials.
 For security reasons, Edge only allows Kerberos delegation to sites within the Intranet and Trusted Sites zones.
-See FAQs about Enhanced Security Configuration on the Microsoft site for more information about zones.
 For this reason, if MicroStrategy Web is not automatically detected as belonging to either of these zones, you need to add it to one of these zones manually.

 1. On the Security tab, click Trusted Sites > Sites.